 - Remove from heat and top with fresh parsley.
 Make your favorite style eggs and make it a complete meal.

-This classic Skillet Corned Beef Hash recipe is perfect for the weekend, and makes a ton for weekday prep if you want to enjoy this easy, but hearty breakfast throughout the week.
-This hash will keep in the fridge for 4-days.
+This classic Corned Beef Hash recipe is perfect for the weekend, and makes a ton for weekday prep if you want to enjoy this easy, but hearty breakfast throughout the week.

-Alternatively, you can freeze this skillet hash for up to 2-3 months.
+- To Freeze.
+Freeze Corn and Cauliflower Chowder in an airtight freezer-safe storage container for up to 3 months.
+Let thaw overnight in the refrigerator before reheating.
 To reheat: completely thaw and reheat in a skillet or oven.
 I would not recommend microwaving these leftovers after thawing, as the texture will be off.

 MORE EASY BREAKFAST RECIPES